rediaas/beacon-bacon-ios/README.md

 ## USING WAYFINDING

-You can see an example in [Beacon Bacon IOS Demo](https://github.com/mustachedk/beacon-bacon-ios-demo)
+You can see an example in using the default wayfinding UI [Beacon Bacon IOS Demo](https://github.com/mustachedk/beacon-bacon-ios-demo)

 ####Configurate API and UI:
 ```Objective-C